LCR-ADS-Lab/TAALED/docs/ld_indices/README.md

 ```

 ### Let's start calculate LD indices!
-This quick start guide walked you through how to create `ldvals` object and output basic information.
+This quick-start guide walked you through how to create `ldvals` object and output basic information.
 In the following pages, we outline how to output lexical diversity indices and how to save your output.

 {% include list.liquid %}